KralMarko123/orka-holding-menu/README.md

-# Orka Holding Statis Website
+# Orka Holding Static Website

 > Simple static website using plain CSS with custom properties and some simple JS in need of desperate refactoring.